 Gros Piton is located five kilometers (as the crow flies) south of the pretty town of Soufrière on Saint Lucia's west (Caribbean) coast.
 By rental car or taxi, the trailhead is about 45 minutes north of the big airport at Vieux Fort, and a good two hours over tortuous but spectacular roads from Castries, the capital.
 It's marked on this map of the island, and shown more locally on this Soufrière District plan.

 Situated at the foot of Gros Piton is the community of Fond Gens Libre, whose name means “valley of the free people.”
-This small, old settlement dates back to the 1700’s, and during the slave rebellion of 1748, Brigands, or black freedom fighters, used the Gros Piton area as a secure haven, and many of their descendents still live in the town and serve as hiking guides.
-It is here that you access the trailhead, pay your fees, and hire a guide.
+This is here where you access the trailhead, pay your fees, and hire a guide.

 You reach Fond Gens Libre by turning off the main west coast highway at Etang, a hamlet half a kilometer south of the well-marked Fond Doux resort.
 Look for the Gros Piton signs.
 From here, it's about ten minutes on a quiet lane through lovely unspoiled glades to a signposted turnoff into Fond Gens Libre.

 A permit is required, as is a guide.
 Both of these are obtained at the Interpretive Center at the base of the mountain in Fond Gens Libre.
 The fees are $35 USD per person.
 In general, they want you to start before 3 p.m.
 Reservations aren't usually necessary.
 For info call one of the numbers below (phone numbers for this organization seem to come and go -- all 6 contacts may or may not work):

 758-286-0382 / 758-459-9748 / 758-459-3965 / 758-285-7431 / 758-459-7200 / 758-459-5212